- Immediately after carrying out an NHS or private sight test you must issue:

 - You must include all the required information on the prescription as set out in the Sight Testing (Examination and Prescription) (No. 2) Regulations, paragraph 5.109

 - You should clearly indicate on the prescription whether the spectacles are only for specific purposes.

 - You should indicate on the prescription if the patient is registered as sight impaired or severely sight impaired.
 This is because a prescription you issue to a child under 16, or a person who is registered as sight impaired or severely sight impaired, can only legally be dispensed by, or under the supervision of, a registered:

 - You remain responsible for any prescriptions you have issued, irrespective of where the patient chooses to buy their spectacles.

 - When you give the patient their prescription, you should explain your findings and the type of lenses that you recommend.

-- You should advise the patient if you think their prescription may change soon, for example if they are to undergo cataract surgery.
-The patient can then decide if they wish to have spectacles made in the meantime.
+- You should advise the patient if you think their prescription may change soon, for example if they are going to undergo cataract surgery.
+The patient can then decide whether they wish to have spectacles made in the meantime.

-89 College of Optometrists and British Geriatrics Society (2011) The importance of vision in preventing falls s3 (in Member resources) [Accessed 2 May 2017]
+111 The College of Optometrists and British Geriatrics Society (2011) The Importance of Vision in Preventing Falls s3 (in Member resources) [Accessed 19 Nov 2020 ]